All posts

 Nevada$500+/yr$1,875–2,175No advantage over Wyoming at 10x the cost

-Wyoming at $60/yr is the structural default for non-resident single-member LLCs.
-The $240/yr premium for Delaware buys access to the Court of Chancery — a specialized business court designed for multi-party corporate disputes, not single-member LLCs.
+Wyoming at $60/yr is the default for non-resident single-member LLCs.
+The $240/yr premium for Delaware buys access to the Court of Chancery, a specialized business court built for multi-party corporate disputes, not solo founders.

 How do the top LLC states compare for non-residents?